Kortemme-Lab/pull_into_place/demos/ksi/README.rst

 copied into the workspace with the path to the selected model as the first and only argument.
-That script then runs ``pymol`` with the design superimposed on the wildtype structure, a number of useful selections pre-defined, the proteins rendered as cartoons and the ligand as sticks, and the camera positioned with a good vantage point of the active-site loop.
+That script then runs ``pymol`` with the design superimposed on the wildtype structure, a number of useful selections pre-defined, the proteins rendered as cartoons, the ligands rendered as sticks, and the camera positioned with a good vantage point of the active-site loop.

 .. figure:: compare_to_wildtype.png
    :align: center